 All animal waste contains bacteria, viruses and parasites that are harmful to people and animals.
-Decomposing pet waste causes polluted runoff that lowers water quality in our streams.
-The bacteria and parasites in pet waste can cause illness in humans if the contaminated water comes in contact with an open wound or is ingested, even by splashing.
+Pet waste causes polluted runoff that lowers water quality in our streams.
+Pet waste can cause illness in humans if contaminated water gets in contact with open wounds or is ingested, even by splashing.